DUTCHESS RAIL TRAIL:

 The Dutchess Rail Trail is part of the Empire State Trail , which is a continuous 750-mile route spanning the state from New York City to Canada and Buffalo to Albany, creating the longest multi-use state trail in the nation.
 To the south it connects to the Maybrook Trailway and to the west you continue along the Walkway Over the Hudson .

-Note; Heading South the trail travels underneath Route 82 and brings you to Martin Rd where it connects to the Maybrook Trailway to Brewster.
+Note; Heading South the trail travels underneath Route 82 where it connects to the Maybrook Trailway .
+Left leads to the Martin Road parking area.

 Heading North; The Dutchess Rail Trail is paved with a jogging path that parallels the trail.
-You quickly come to the Hopewell Junction Depot parking lot along with a map board on your left.
+You quickly come to the Hopewell Depot parking lot.
+The old Hopewell Depot (Museum), along with the old Signal Station 196 located here.
+Vending machines, restrooms, picnic pavilion, Map Board & BIKE STATION.
 The old depot, built in 1873, houses a visitors center & museum.
-Restrooms available.
 At one time, three different rail lines were served by Hopewell Junction.
 Another nice feature along the trail are the placements of sign posts at all junctions and intersections.
 There are also informational signs posted along the trail as well.
 After crossing Whortiekill Creek you'll cross over Route 376 at 0.4 miles.
 Heading north the trail enters the woods and is much more isolated then the northern section.
 After 1.2 miles you travel past Lake Walton on your left.
 Next you cross Lake Walton Rd at 2.4 miles and come to another map board.
 Cross a bridge over Route 376 with access spurs down to the road.
 Cross Sprout Creek bridge at 2.9 miles, travel through a rock cut and look left where you can still find some of the old telephone poles from the RR days.
 You'll come to the Diddell Road parking lot at 4 miles.
 Map board and Porto-potty's located here.
 After crossing Diddell Rd you travel along a high berm with steep drop offs along both sides of the trail.
 Cross a bridge over Maloney Rd at 5.4 miles with access spurs to the road.
 This takes you from the town line of Wappinger into LaGrange.
 Pass a side trail to Gold's Gym parking lot, which contains a sports cafe, before crossing a bridge over Titusville Rd at 6.5 miles.
 Just before the 7.5 mile marker you'll spot and old bridge abutment.
 Pass by a spur trail at 8.1 miles to the Old Manchester Road parking lot 1 followed by a second spur on your right to the Old Manchester Road parking lot 2.
 Here you'll cross an extended bridge over Old Manchester Rd, Wappinger Creek and Route 55.
 Travel along a causeway through a marsh at 9 miles and past the Overocker Road parking lot at 9.6 miles.
 Travel underneath the Dutchess Turnpike (Route 44) and you'll soon be traveling along a high berm.
 Cross over Van Wagner Rd via an old RR bridge before coming to North Grand Ave at 11.3 miles.
 Here you'll find an original Maybrook Rail Line signal that works.
 Another bridge takes you over Route 115 where you pass by St. Peters Cemetery followed by a bridge over Fall Kill.
 After traveling underneath Creek Rd you come to the spur for the Morgan Lake Park parking lot at 12 miles.
 Restrooms, a map board, benches and picnic tables are located here.
 Pass by an old cement RR Whistle marker on your left at 12.3 miles as you travel through a rock cut, followed by a tunnel underneath Route 9G.
 Crosswalk over Buckingham Ave as you travel a berm along a residential corridor in Poughkeepsie.
 Cross several old RR bridges before traveling alongside the Walkway Over the Hudson parking lot and coming to the start of the Walkway Over the Hudson at 13.1 miles.

 Note; A Spur Trail/Route will take you down to the Poughkeepsie Waterfront.
 Head left through the Lower parking lot out to Parker Ave.
 Turn right and travel on-road (narrow sidewalk) down to Washington St. There are several street options, but I followed the suggested route (shown on map) by turning left on Washington St to a stoplight over to Verazzano Blvd (Caution; no crosswalk/light.
 Cross on red light).
 Travel on-road down Verazzano Blvd alongside Fall Kill to Mt Carmel Pl and turn right (wide sidewalk available).
 Bear left on Dutchess Ave and travel underneath the Walkway to Albany St. Head right (residential road) to Hoffman St and turn left.
 Cross over Route 9 and the RR tracks to N Water St. Turn left along a brick lined sidewalk and travel back underneath the Walkway.
 You'll pass by the entrance to UPPER LANDING PARK (access to the Walkway Over the Hudson elevator) before crossing Fall Kill (look left to spot a small waterfall and informational sign) and coming to the entrance for the MID-HUDSON CHILDREN'S MUSEUM.
 Beautiful old brick buildings here.
 Turn right and follow the sidewalk alongside Fall Kill and past a pavilion to the Hudson River after 1.4 miles.
 Here you can head left along the paved Waryas Park Riverfront Trail.
 This trail travels alongside the river through Waryas Park, passing by the Children's Museum, a skateboard park, picnic tables, informational signs and a parking lot.
 Next you'll pass by the ICE HOUSE Restaurant, dock and pavilion before coming to a playground with a neat "whale" sculpture.
 Note; Just past the pavilion is a trail leading to Main St. You can head up Main St to access the Metro-North's Poughkeepsie Station.
 Just past the play ground the trail ends after 0.3 miles at a dock overlooking Kaal Rock and the Mid-Hudson Bridge.
 Note; Future plans call for continuing the trail around Kaal Rock to the Poughkeepsie Landing Promenade.